 Through EEA Grants, the EEA/EFTA states fund various improvements and developments in those EU member states that are economically at a disadvantage.
 The beneficiary states of the fund are in Southern and Eastern Europe.
 Through participation in EEA Grants, emphasis is placed on creating opportunities for Icelandic agencies, companies and NGOs to collaborate with the beneficiary states and to increase communications between individuals in Iceland and those states.
 Iceland is also working systematically towards bilateral relations between the authorities and key partner states.
 Emphasis is placed on economy in the fund's operations and that projects within the fund's framework are carried out with view of Icelandic values.

-On 3 May 2016, an agreement with the EU on the EEA Grants funding period 2014-2021 (implementation period till 2014) was signed.
-According to the agreement, the total contribution of the EEA/EFTA states for the period shall be 1,584.1 billion euros, Iceland usually providing about 3-4% of the countries’ overall contribution.
+On 3 May 2016, an agreement with the EU on the EEA Grants funding period 2014-2021 (implementation period till 2024) was signed.
+According to the agreement, the total contribution of the EEA/EFTA states for the period shall be 1,584.1 billion EUR, Iceland usually providing about 3-4% of the countries’ overall contribution.
 The signing of the agreement with the EU marked the beginning of formal negotiations with the beneficiary states about how the grant is used in each country.
 The negotiations will end with a cooperation agreement or declaration of conformity between the three EEA/EFTA states and each beneficiary state.

 The beneficiary states of EEA Grants are: